Pickleball Fever Spreads to Tipp City

 Quarterly grant deadlines are February 15, May 15, August 15, and November 15 each year.
 Jim Ranft is available for your grant-related questions at 937-528-2482.
 Applications are available online at www.tippfoundation.org.

-Members of the Foundation are Heather Bailey, Richard Bender, vice president, Bryan Blake, Mary Bowman, Diana Featherstone, treasurer, Dee Gillis, Joellen Heatherly, Bruce McKenzie, Glen McMurry, Patrick Reese, Jim Ranft, president and distribution chair, Julie Taylor, Jackie Wahl, and Bill Wendel, secretary.
+Members of the Foundation are Heather Bailey, Richard Bender, president, Bryan Blake, Diana Featherstone, Dee Gillis, Joellen Heatherly, Glen McMurry, Jim Ranft, distribution chair, Julie Taylor, treasurer, Jackie Wahl, Julia Watson, Bill Wendel, secretary / vice president, and Carolyn Wright.

-For more information visit www.tippfoundation.org or Tipp Foundation on Facebook and Instagram.
+For more information visit www.tippfoundation.org or Tipp Foundation on Facebook, Instagram and LinkedIn.

 MAKE A DIFFERENCE